 ARG2 (Arginase 2) is a Protein Coding gene.
-Diseases associated with ARG2 include argininemia and impotence.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include arginase activity.
+Diseases associated with ARG2 include Impotence.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
+Gene Ontology (GO) annotations related to this gene include arginase activity.
 An important paralog of this gene is ARG1.

 UniProtKB/Swiss-Prot for ARG2 Gene